Skip to main content

 return hmac.compare_digest(expected, header_signature)

-Always use hmac.compare_digest (or your language’s equivalent) — never ==.
-Constant-time comparison prevents timing attacks.
+Always use hmac.compare_digest or your language’s equivalent.
+A constant-time comparison prevents timing attacks.

 HeaderPurpose

-content-typeapplication/json (controlled by the receiver’s contentType setting)
+content-typeapplication/json, controlled by the receiver’s contentType setting

-x-ion-signatureHMAC signature — see Signature verification
+x-ion-signatureHMAC signature.
+See Signature verification

-Delivery guarantees & retries
+Delivery guarantees and retries

 Idempotency and deduplication